Can we still have a photo shoot with social distancing?

 SO WHAT'S NEXT?

-- book and pay online by selecting an available date on my booking system – this system requires a date to be chosen, but rest assured your booking is fully flexible and can be rescheduled to any other available date if needed
+- book and pay online by selecting an available date on my booking system – rest assured your booking is fully flexible and can be rescheduled to any other available date if needed

 - choose an instalment option and pay over the next few months – then book your date once your experience is paid in full